-There are usually different options from each vendor, and you get more extras with the top packages.
+There are usually different options from each vendor, and you get more extras with the top packages, and far fewer with free ones.
 They might include password managers, parental controls, cloud storage - the list goes on.
 Generally, the underlying antimalware engine is the same in all products from the same company, so you can save money if you don't need those additional features.

-And price was an obvious factor in our test.
-All the antivirus apps are sold as yearly subscriptions.
-That’s right, you can’t just pay once and use forever.
-Often there’s a hefty discount for that first year’s subscription, but this can burn you when automatic renewal occurs a year later and the full retail price is charged: often 100% more.
-Alternatively, you can purchase several years’ subscriptions at once, receiving a discount.
+Do bear in mind that all antivirus apps are sold as yearly subscriptions.
+That's right, you can't just pay once and use forever.
+Often there's a hefty discount for that first year's subscription, but this can burn you when automatic renewal occurs a year later and the full retail price is charged: often 100% more.
+Alternatively, you can purchase several years' subscriptions at once for a bigger discount.

 Many subscriptions allow you to install the software on more than one computer (including Windows and Android devices), which can sometimes add significantly to the value - all computers, phones and tablets within a household can be protected with one subscription.